Protect Yourself from Bank Impostors

 - Never answer questions from any random phone call, text or email requesting information, even if it looks or sounds legitimate.
 Criminals have become adept at making emails look official and spoofing caller ID so the caller appears authentic—an activity you can report to the Federal Communications Commission at ftccomplaintassistant.gov.

-- Never give out passwords, account numbers, log-in credentials, your birthdate, social security number or other personal information requested by people contacting you.
+- Never give out passwords, account numbers, log-in credentials, your birthdate, your full social security number or other personal information requested by people contacting you unexpectedly.

 - Your bank also won’t call, text or email you asking you to change your PIN on the spot.

 - Identity thieves may use tidbits of information they’ve learned about you to gain your trust and get you to provide more information.
 Don’t fall for it.

 - Some scammers try to charm you into providing information.
 Others use pressure, creating a sense of urgency, to unsettle you and get you to give them information.
 Some may even become aggressive if you don’t readily comply.
 Your bank’s representative would not behave that way.
 When it comes to protecting your information, it’s always okay to end a phone call.